asad-sangla/sqlopsstudio/docs/carbon/backup.md

             > add **new backup media set** dialog experience.
 It may require its own dialog.
 New backup media set dialog contains - Name, Description and Warning information that existing backups in the media set will be erased (FORMAT).
         * Check media set: On / **Off**
             * check the existence of media set
+			> add user scenarios when to turn on check media set option

     * Description
     * Backup media type